otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-abstraction-inheritance-and-polymorphism_.md

 # Summative Assessment

-The following task are part of the **Classroom Tasks** assessment worth 10%.
+The following tasks are part of the **Classroom Tasks** assessment worth 10%.
 This part is worth 2%. **Note:** Partial marks **will not** be given for incomplete functionality.

 ## Task 1:

-In this task, you will create an application that prompts the user to select a shape and return the area of that shape.
+In this task, you will create an application that prompts the user to select a shape and returns the area of that shape.

 Here are steps you should consider:

-1. Declare a base class called Shape that contains a `virtual` method called `CalculateArea()` that returns a `double`.
+1. Declare a base class called `Shape` that contains a `virtual` method called `CalculateArea()` that returns a `double`.
 2. Declare two derived classes called `Rectangle` and `Circle` that inherit from the `Shape` base class.
 3. Implement the `CalculateArea()` method in the `Rectangle` and `Circle` classes to calculate the area of a rectangle and a circle respectively.
-4. Prompt the user using a `TextBox` to select a shape from the list of shapes.
+4. Use `RadioButton` controls or a `ComboBox` to allow the user to select a shape from the list of shapes.
 5. Parse the user's input and create an instance of the selected shape.
-6. Prompt the user using a `TextBox` or `TextBoxes` to enter the required dimensions of the selected shape.
+6. Use `TextBox` controls to prompt the user to enter the required dimensions of the selected shape.
 For example, if the user selects a rectangle, the application should prompt the user to enter the length and width of the rectangle.
 7. Calculate the area of the selected shape using polymorphism by calling the `CalculateArea()` method on the shape object created in step 5.
 8. Output the area of the selected shape in a `Label`.
 9. Add error handling to the application to handle invalid input.
 If the user enters invalid input, the application should output "Invalid input.
 Please try again." and prompt the user to enter valid input.

 ## Submission

-Push your code to your **GitHub** repository..
+Push your completed code to your **GitHub** repository.
+Ensure your code is well-commented and follows proper naming conventions.